Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Surround Sound: These days 7.1 surround sound – well, virtual surround sound – is more important than every to a good gaming headset.
+Surround Sound: These days, 7.1 surround sound – well, virtual surround sound – is more important than ever to a good gaming headset.
 This allows you to pinpoint the source of incoming sound, and will make a big difference in the most intense gameplay sessions.

 Low Latency: Latency is sometimes an issue, especially with wireless headsets.
-You want no noticeable latency at all – otherwise, gameplay and sound won’t match up.
+You want no noticeable latency; otherwise, gameplay and sound won’t match up.

 Extra Mic Features: Auto mute, noise cancellation, attenuation, and similar auto-correct options for a mic can be very, very handy if you hold a lot of in-game discussions.

-First, always make sure that the headset you buy is actually made for PS4.
+First, always ensure that the headset you buy is made for PS4.
 Some headsets may be PC-oriented but with PS4 compatibility.
-Others may have different models that you have to specify to make sure you get the right, PS4-ready version.
+Others may have different models you have to specify to ensure you get the right, PS4-ready version.
 Don’t skip this step!

 Finally, remember to stay organized.
 Many of the headsets on our list have dongles, detachable mics, charging stands, optional cables, and other accessories that you absolutely need to keep track of to continue using these headphones.
 So set aside a box or space, and remember to clean up – especially if you have kids or roommates.
 One missing piece could ruin your purchase.